ansys/pyansys-dev-guide/doc/source/how-to/setting-up.rst

 that you do not face dependency problems when working in multiple projects.

-For information on the most fundamental commands for manipulating and interacting with Python virtual environments, see the `official Python documentation on the venv module <https://docs.python.org/3/library/venv.html>`_.
+For information on the most fundamental commands for manipulating and interacting with a Python virtual environment, see the `official Python documentation on the venv module <https://docs.python.org/3/library/venv.html>`_.

 Check
 ~~~~~
-Before creating a new virtual environment, you must run the following command
+Before creating a new virtual environment, you must run this code to see if you are already
-to check if you are already working with one:
+working with one:

 .. tabs::